Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-Users appreciate the developers' genuine dedication and continuous efforts to improve the game, describing the overall experience as wholesome and emotionally rewarding.
+Users appreciate the developers' genuine dedication and ongoing efforts to improve the game, creating a wholesome and emotionally positive experience.

-• “Also, the dev/dev team is wholesome and working really hard, so extra credit for that.”
+• “The dev team is wholesome and working really hard, so extra credit for that.”

-• “The devs are actively updating the game, and honestly, it's pretty wholesome to see them genuinely try and improve everything they can.”
+• “The developers are actively updating the game, and honestly it's pretty wholesome to see them genuinely trying to improve everything they can.”

 Skip Game Offers